hossanrose/app-eks-prometheus/infra/README.md

 # Provision AWS resources
-AWS resources to build a production grade infrastructure for app deployment
+AWS resources to build infrastructure for app deployment.

-## IAM user
+## IAM user/policy
+Creates,
-Creates an IAM user with permissions to push app image to the registry.
+- An IAM user with permissions to push app image to the registry.
+- A polcy to give worker node role permission on ALB configuration.

 ## ECR registry
 Creates Elastic Container registry to upload the app image.

 ## EKS Cluster
+Creates,
+- VPC, public/private subnets, security groups.
-Creates K8s cluster on AWS with Elastic Kubernetes Service
+- K8s cluster on AWS with Elastic Kubernetes Service.

 After installing the AWS CLI.
 Configure it to use your credentials.